What is website usability and why does it matter?

 What is wrong is to think that every website navigation is the same.
-The eCommerce website will have different navigation than SaaS or Blog post websites.
-While the goal of the eCommerce website is for users to purchase with as few steps as possible, the blog post website is for users to explore content.
+The ecommerce website will have different navigation than SaaS or blog websites.
+While the goal of the ecommerce website is for users to purchase with as few steps as possible, the blog post website is for users to explore content.

 Yet there is one thing every good website navigation has in common.
 No matter the page type, it has to lead a visitor to his goal as effortlessly and straightforwardly as possible.
 No matter where the visitor is on the page, it has to be clear which elements are linked to other pages, and what those pages are.

 “Content is where I expect much of the real money will be made on the internet, just as it was in broadcasting." - Bill Gates, 1996.

 A famous saying in the essay titled "content is king" by Bill Gates.

 Years of spammy websites and brands forcefully selling their products are over.
 No one wants to hear "sell, sell, sell" all the time, and neither does Google.
 Google cares for its users and wants to provide only the best quality content.
 Establishing customers' trust by delivering the value you are promising and sharing insights and tips from the industry will go a long way.

 To appear high on Google, you must create high-quality and SEO-optimized content non-stop.
 This will lead to topical authority according to Moz.
 A topical authority is a measure of authority built up through showing your expertise in a specific field.
 The better the content you produce, the more likely you are to be perceived as a trusted source of information.

 When it comes to images, there are a few things you need to consider to optimize them for your site.

 Always use relevant images and not random stock photos.
 Using stock photos all over your website will decrease the credibility of your brand.